• Skip to main content

 3. Add.
 Add in 1-2 teaspoons of vanilla extract and ⅛ teaspoon of salt and continue to beat for another 30 seconds.

 4. Incorporate the powdered sugar.
-Scrape down the bottom and sides of the bowl with a rubber spatula and then turn the mixer to low speed.
-Gradually add 4 cups of confectioners' sugar into it is all combined.
+Scrape down the bottom and sides of the bowl with a rubber spatula, then turn the mixer to low speed.
+Gradually add 4 cups of confectioners' sugar until it is all combined.
 Then, increase the speed to medium and mix until smooth, about 1 minute.

 5. Mix in coconut.
 Turn off the mixer and add 2½ cups of flaked coconut, stirring until combined with a silicone spatula.